Parable of the Wheat and Weeds of Jesus Unveiled—

 Back to the Parable of the Wheat and Weeds

 It’s clear that this parable of Jesus in Matthew 13, beginning with verse 24, is not about “Good versus Evil.”
 This is contrary to what many pastors of Christendom have asserted.
-No, after Jesus was baptized and began His three-and-a-half-year ministry, Matthew 4:17 tells us what His primary focus would be.
+No, after Jesus was baptized and began His three-and-a-half-year ministry, Matthew 4:17 tells us that His primary focus would be.
 It reads, “From that time on Jesus began to preach, ‘Repent, for the kingdom of heaven has come near.” (the NIV Bible).
 This introduces Jesus’ public ministry and clearly states that Jesus’ primary message would be about the Kingdom of Heaven.

 The Parable of the Wheat and Weeds is no different.
 Jesus gave us a history that began with his baptism and ends in the reestablished Garden of Eden on earth.
 This is after the 1,000-year reign of Christ.